14 days from £3295pp plus international flights.

 The distances covered are considerable, but as you have your own driver and a private air-conditioned vehicle, you can sit back and enjoy the rides, observing the changing scenery and stopping en-route as and when you wish.

-A representative is waiting to meet you when you arrive at Bangalore airport to welcome you to India and transfer you to your overnight accommodation, Movenpick Hotel.
+A representative is waiting to meet you when you arrive at Bangalore airport to welcome you to India and transfer you to your overnight accommodation, Radisson Bengaluru.
 Nothing else has been arranged for today, allowing you to rest after your journey and make use of the hotel facilities.
-These include two restaurants, a bar, spa, gym and pool.
+These include a panoramic rooftop pool, spa, gym and coffee shop.
 Relax and settle into holiday mode.

 You are woken early today, taking advantage of the comparatively clear streets for a walking tour of Mysore, passing the town hall, clock tower, medical college and a number of churches, with a brief history of the city from your guide.
 The walk covers about 6km and takes about 90 minutes and ends with breakfast at a nearby restaurant.
 From Mysore you are driven to Kabini, which takes around 2.5 hours, with stops along the way if you wish.
 In the afternoon you set off on safari in Nagarhole National Park.
 The park has tracts of tropical forest and is home to one of the largest populations of Asiatic elephants in the world, as well as Indian bison, jackal, hyena and sloth bear.
 Your guide helps you spot and identify different species from the jeep.
 The safari lasts about 4 hours and you get back to your hotel in time to shower and change for dinner.
 Breakfast, lunch, dinner